Albertoimpl/albertoimpl_hugo/content/post/the-importance-of-tail-recursion.md

 On your way to becoming a more functional developer, you have to regain some of your recursion skills.
 Recursion is pure functional programming best natural match because you don’t need any state to recurse.

 If we look into its pure mathematical concept, a function has no side effects and no state.
-No side effects means you can’t use counters in loops since that would be a mutable state being modified (with would be the side effect).
+No side effects mean you can’t use counters in loops since that would be a mutable state being modified (with would be the side effect).
 Recursive algorithms are simpler because they only deal with input values.
-In an iterative algorithm we need to consider the list as a whole.
+In an iterative algorithm, we need to consider the list as a whole.

 	def factorial_iterative(n)
 	  accumulated = 1